u6013779/exerVSchSillyCIAp1/README.md

 ## Turn on GitHub Pages

 You don't need to complete all the steps of this tutorial.
 You really only need to push the pages you create to your main repository (time index 02:20) and turn on GitHub Pages in the settings (time index 03:22).
 The rest of it is a great demonstration of how to use branches in your projects and how to use different branches to host a site.
-If you switch your hosting away from the main branch, then turn in the url for your GitHub Pages site also along with the link to your repository for your assignment.

 * This tutorial shows how to turn on GitHub Pages: Getting Started with GitHub Pages (12 min) https://www.youtube.com/watch?v=QyFcl_Fba-k
 * 00:00 Introduction